perov/ProtoVenture/examples/README.txt

       and write your own Python script, e.g. "my_Church_code.py" (using as basis the "simple_example.py").

+      PLEASE, SPECIFY YOUR PORT ON THE LINE #4 IN THE FILE "simple_example.py".
+      YOUR PORT IS THE PORT ON WHICH YOU JUST HAVE STARTED YOUR REST SERVER COPY ACCORDING TO THE SECTION #4.

-3. SECTION "HOW TO USE THE VENTURE VIA JAVASCRIPT VIA REST"
+6. SECTION "HOW TO USE THE VENTURE VIA JAVASCRIPT VIA REST"
+   *** Correspondent example: "examples/Using Venture via JavaScript via REST/" ***
+   *** You can work on this section from your local machine                     ***

       You can address to Venture with JavaScript too.
       The basic example is provided in the folder "Using Venture via JavaScript via REST".
-      It is necessary to specify the port in the file "ripl.js" (line #20).
+      It is necessary to specify the port in the file "ripl.js" (line #9).
-      You can use the basic example, the "Bayesian curve fitting demo" and the "CRP/Mixture demo", to get familiar how to address to remote Venture engine server via JavaScript.
+      You can use the basic example, the "Bayesian curve fitting demo", to get familiar how to address to remote Venture engine server via JavaScript.

       "Bayesian curve fitting demo":
-      a) HTML file to run: "loadedvis.html" (follow instructions on the page how to run the demo).
-      b) JavaScript file to see: "vis-curvefitting.js"

-      "CRP/Mixture":
-      a) HTML file to run: "graphingCRP.html" (to run demo press the blue button "Load Module" on the page).
+      a) HTML file to run: "curvefitting.html".
-      b) JavaScript file to see: "vis-crp.js"
+      b) JavaScript file to see: "curvefitting.js".

 IF YOU HAVE ANY QUESTIONS, PLEASE CONTACT US.
 WE WOULD BE GLAD TO HELP WITH ANY ISSUES.